Cortrah/CetiSpelunka/README.md

 # CetiSpelunka
-Toy to experiment with the bungienet api
+Toy to spelunk the bungienet api